Top ultrawide monitors for games, work, video editing.

 Dell U3419w is another great ultrawide curved monitor that, like all the monitors from the UltraSharp line, has a nice design.
 It features a cure radius of 1900r and WQHD 3440 x 1440 native resolution.

-Also, it boasts a nice slim frame in the outside part which makes the display look very smooth.
+Also, it boasts a nice slim frame in the outside part which makes the display look very smooth and a good monitor for Mac.
 This monitor has passed the TUV2 certification and features a flicker-free screen with the ComfortView technology that reduces harmful blue light.
 It provides a minimum load on your eyesight, even if you are viewing something for a long time.

 Screen size: 38-inch | Aspect ratio: 24:10 | Resolution: 3840×1600 | Brightness: 350 cd/m2 | Refresh rate: 60 Hz | Response time: 5 ms | Viewing angle: 178/178| Contrast ratio: 1000:1 | Color support: 99% sRGB

 ⊕ You can work from two different desktops

 With this wide monitor, you can view and edit content from two different desktops.
 This is achieved by the KVM feature (keyboard, video and mouse).

 This monitor has been TUV certified and has a flicker-free screen with the ComfortView feature.
 With this feature, harmful blue light gets filtered in order not to harm your eyes.

 This monitor has a large 37.5-inch curved screen and frameless Infinity.
 The edge creates an almost complete field of view that provides a pretty even visual focus that minimizes eye movement on the screen.